proghead00/Netflix-Clone-Frontend/README.md

 # Netflix Clone (Frontend)
-## A Netflix - UI inspired movie app, which plays trailers if clicked on the cards.
+## A Netflix - UI inspired movie app with ReactJS, which plays trailers if clicked on the cards.
 It uses the TMDb API.

 ## 🤜 [See it live](https://netflix-clone-0011.web.app/) 🤛